Latest CP AoR Newsletter: July - September 2018

-Read our latest newsletter to meet our new team members and read about the CP AoR's recent initiatives and priorities, 2018 Rapid Response Team (RRT) deployments, and upcoming events.
+Read our latest newsletter to meet our new team members and read about the CP AoR's initiatives and priorities, recent trainings and resources, and upcoming events.

 New Syria Report: This is More than Violence

 On behalf of the Syria Child Protection Area of Responsibility, we are pleased to share with you This is More than Violence: An Overview of Children’s Protection Needs in Syria.
 This 2018 report provides an overview of child protection needs in Syria, and it confirms that the overall child protection landscape has not improved, with protection issues facing girls and boys continuing to deepen and worsen.